 How do we measure ROI for an AI agent?

 ROI is typically calculated by comparing the business value gained vs the total investment.
 Quantify the current cost of tasks the agent will take over (e.g., labor hours × rate).
 Then subtract all AI costs (development + maintenance + operation).
-For example, if an AI sales agent saves 150 hours/week of salesperson time at ~$100/hr, that’s ~$15,000 weekly value – over $780k per year.
+E-commerce return agent built for $52K handled 73% of returns autonomously, saving $14K/month ROI break-even in 3.7 months.
 If developing that agent costs $150k, the ROI is roughly 10× in less than a year.
 Key metrics include labor cost savings, error reduction, customer satisfaction gains, and revenue lift.
 Many reports note that effective AI agents can pay for themselves within 3–12 months when well-targeted to high-impact workflows.

 Are AI agents worth the investment?